 It's inevitable that something will come up to change your dinner plans now and then.
 That's life, as the saying goes.
 A common scenario: You put some ground beef or steaks in the refrigerator in the morning to thaw so it was ready to cook when you got home from work.
-Then, your workday got derailed, you got pulled into meetings, and ended up working late.
+Then, your workday gets derailed, you get pulled into meetings and end up working late.
 You arrive home hours behind schedule, and the last thing you want to do is broil or grill.
-Instead, you make a quick sandwich, order in, or nibble on some fruit and forget all about the steaks sitting in the fridge.
+Instead, you make a quick sandwich, order in, or nibble on some fruit and forget all about the defrosted meat sitting in the fridge.

 This can turn out to be a major waste of money.
 Good cuts of beef and steak can be costly, and if not cooked, eaten, and stored appropriately, you're throwing your hard-earned dollars into the trash.
 However, there is no need to throw out the beef in this situation as long as it's been stored safely in the refrigerator the entire time.
 You can save the meat and keep it for another occasion.

 Another common dilemma centers on leftovers.
 Is it safe to refreeze leftover roast beef, pot roast, casseroles made with ground beef, or those expensive steaks that didn't get eaten to the last bite?
-The answer is "yes," as long as you handle the meat properly from the get-go.
-Whether you have a lot of leftovers or simply never got around to cooking as you planned, freezing beef can be a great way to extend your food budget.
+The answer is YES, as long as you handle the meat properly from the get-go.
+Whether you have a lot of leftovers or simply never got around to cooking as you planned, refreezing beef can be a great way to extend your food budget.

 Refreezing Raw Beef